ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ---

+### Project Organization and Management

+Organization of projects is not a trivial thing.
+It can be the differnce between failure or increasingly efficient progress.
+A very popular tool to help organize and manage projects is [GitHub](https://github.com/).
+If you don't have a github account, I would you highly recommend [openning one ](https://github.com/signup)

+**GitHub** is the web interface for ***Git***, which is a version control software that allow multiple people to share and work simultaneously in the same code/document.

+In GitHub you can then have repositories for each of your project. **You should strongly consider having a repo for each of your projects, including rainbow_bridge metabarcoding analyses**.
+Check with your organization,lab or PI, they might already have a github policy, in which case you can follow that.
+I personally keep copies of repos in my personal account when the original repo exist under an organization.

+***Git*** is automatically available in SEDNA.
+No need to load it.

+---

 ## Using rainbow_bridge in SEDNA

 Log into SEDNA.
 First we will do a test run and then we will run rainbow_bridge in real data using sbatch scripts